 This book provides a detailed explanation of a large number of indicators and is a useful reference for all aspiring technical or system traders.
 I suggest you buy the book and use it to help you come up with ideas for your best trading signals.
 Too many traders try to reinvent the wheel here – there are lots of useful indicators already available…use them.

-The second recommendation is for aspiring traders who want to finally start trading profitably is to join System Trader Launchpad so you can Launch your own trading system in 6 weeks or less!
+The second recommendation is for aspiring traders who want to finally start trading profitably is to join The Trader Success System so you can Launch your own trading system in 6 weeks or less!

 My last recommendation is for every reader – and that is to stop Googling ‘Best Trading Signals’ hoping to find the one magic bullet indicator that will make you rich.